tangledhelix/DP_papaoppo/checklist.md

 * [x] Use `Tools → Unmatched → Brackets` to check each type of bracket and markup.
   * Do not omit the lowly parenthesis, often mis-scanned as curly-brace.
 * [x] Look for malformed thought-breaks (5 stars).
 Regex: `\*\s*\*\s*\*\s*\*\s*\*`

-### Format Front Matter
-* [x] Format the title page, preserving as much of the original material as possible.
-Protect in `/X...X/` (no rewrap, no indent) or `/F...F/` (the same, except that it will be centered in the html version).
-* [x] Edit the TOC.
-Find each matching chapter head; make sure heads are 1:1 with TOC.
-Protect TOC with `/X...X/`.
-Note that your TOC will probably need to be indented to prevent rewrapping, particularly if you use multiple spaces to align page numbers.
-* [x] If book has illustrations, edit or create *List of Illustrations* (**Note:** this is not a requirement).
-Make sure it is 1:1 with `[Illustration]` captions.
-Protect with `/X...X/`.

 ### Transliterations
 * [x] Check for non-Latin script tags. `\[(Greek|Hebrew|Arabic|Cyrillic)`